hanskellner/Fusion360Voronoi/README.md

         - Publish button will add the diagram into Fusion 360.
     * On the left side of the palette are the settings that control the voronoi generation.
 See below for details.
         - **Cell Style**
             This dropdown is used to define how the cells are rendered.
 The first two, Curves and Straight, create the two most common style of voronoi patterns.
-The remaining options are symbols.
-Selecting a symbol will cause one to be inserted at the centroid of each cell and scaled to fit within the cell.
+The remaining options are shapes/symbols.
+Selecting a shape will cause one to be inserted at the centroid of each cell and scaled to fit within the cell.
 Note that the scaling is not perfect at the moment.
 The rotation of each symbol is also set to a random value.
-            ***Warning: Modifies the current voronoi pattern***
+            __Note: Changing this will modify the current voronoi pattern__
         - **Cell Count**
             This sets the number of cells.
 Note that a large number (> 100) of cells may take a while to generate (sometimes several minutes).
-            ***Warning: Modifies the current voronoi pattern***
+            __Note: Changing this will modify the current voronoi pattern__
-        - **Cell Scale**
+        - **Cell Gap**
-            This scales the cells and is useful to add a margin between cells or prevent overlap for symbols.
+            This scales the cells so that there is a gap of the specified size between the cells.
+This only effects Curved and Linear cell styles.
+        - **Shape Scale**
+            This scales the shapes.
+This only effects cell styles other than Curved and Linear.
         - **Relaxation**
             This is used to 'relax' the spacing between the cells.
 It's useful for normalizing the distances between cells and especially when using symbol styles (e.g. Stars).
 More information below in the 'Relaxation' section.
         - **Clip Outside**